Glosas Emilianenses: Comparative table

+Basque glosses

 Only two of the glosses in Aemilianensis 60 (of a total of about one thousand) are actually in Basque.
 These short texts (only 6 words in total) can be seen on the 1974 plaque.
 However, it has been suggested that some of the Romance glosses reflect the influence of the Basque language, the implication being that their author was a fluent Basque-speaker.